petermr/petermr/README.md

 # active repos
 * https://github.com/petermr/pygetpapers. automatic downloading of articles and preprints in bulk.
 Pioneered by Rik Smith-Unna and ported to Python by @ayush garg.
 CLI.
 PyPi: https://pypi.org/project/pygetpapers/
-* https://github.com/petermr/pyami.
+* https://github.com/petermr/amilib.
+(Was https://github.com/petermr/pyami).
 Port of Java https://github.com/petermr/ami3 to Python (@petermr).
 CLI.
 Includes a prototype GUI in `tkinter`.
 PyPi: https://pypi.org/project/py4ami/ (Note there is already an unrelated `pyAMI` in `PyPi` so in that namespace we are `py4ami`, but on Github it's `pyami`)
 * https://github.com/petermr/pyamiimage.
 Analysis of scientific duagrams (@petermr, @anuvc).
 No CLI, or PyPI yet.
 * https://github.com/petermr/docanalysis.
 Text-based analysis of scientific articles (@shweatahegde).
 [PyPI](https://pypi.org/project/docanalysis/)
 * https://github.com/petermr/cevopen.
 Projects, dictionaries and outreach for analysing articles in plant sciences.